 Narrative Reviews.
 Review articles on selected clinical and basic topics of interest for the readers of the Spanish Journal of Gastroenterology will be solicited by the Editors.
-Authors interested (5 at most) in contributing reviews are requested to first contact the Editor or one of the Associate Editors with an outline of the proposed article.
+Authors interested (5 at most) in contributing reviews are requested to first contact the Executive Editor or one of the Associate Editors with an abstract of the proposed article, arguing its usefulness.
 Review articles are expected to be clear, concise and updated.
 Review articles must be accompanied by a summary.
 The word limit for review articles is 3,500 words excluding the summary, references, tables and figures.
 The inclusion of tables and figures to summarize critical points is highly desirable, with 5 figures and/or tables and 50 references at most.
 Review articles are reviewed by the Editorial Committee and may be sent to outside expert reviewers before a final decision for publication is made.
 Revisions may be required.
 Please provide a title page.
+Papers will be reviewed by the section's Associate Editor and by the Editor-in-Chief or Executive Editor.
+Please find this under "Reviews" within the online tool.

 Systematic reviews and Meta-analyses.
 The Revista Española de Enfermedades Digestivas encourages the publication of systematic reviews and meta-analyses.
-Manuscripts will be peer reviewed and will be of the same length as narrative reviews.
-In both cases the PRISMA norms should be followed (www.prisma-statement.org)
+Manuscripts will initially undergo a methodological review by the section's Associate Editor (SRMA), and then a peer review similar to that for original papers.
+They will be of the same length, with the same number of tables and figures, as narrative reviews, with a maximum of 100 references.
+In both cases the PRISMA norms should be followed (www.prisma-statement.org).
+Please find this under "Reviews" within the online tool.